zaripov-ildar/zaripov-ildar/README.md

   <tr>
    <td><a href="https://github.com/zaripov-ildar/iStore_product_service">Product server</a></td>
   <td>
-   This project implements a service of orders and goods using Spring Boot 3.0 and integration with other servers using webflux
+   This project implements a microservice of orders and goods using Spring Boot 3.0 and integration with other servers using webflux
   </td>
   <td>
       <img src="https://img.shields.io/badge/Java-orange" alt="Java 17">